 Yes, there is a weight limit.
 Patients over 350 lbs. are unable to be tested.

 The skin biopsy is 2 to 3mm wide and deep, it does not require stitching (just a regular bandage).
 You should keep the biopsy site dry for 1 week, so please schedule your testing accordingly.
 We are recommending avoiding bathing/swimming for 1 week.
-For showering, you might cover the biopsy site with an elastic bondage to keep it dry.
+For showering, you might cover the biopsy site with an elastic bandage to keep it dry.

 Right after testing you can resume all regular activities including driving but if you have concerns feel free to bring someone with you.